omegaml/omegaml/docs/source/guide/intro/python.rst

     # retrieve
     om.datasets.get('mydf')

-Using omega|ml in python
+Using omega-ml in python
 ------------------------

-Starting up omega|ml is straight forward.
+Starting up omega-ml is straight forward.
 In any Python program or interactive shell just import the :code:`omegaml` module as follows:

 .. code:: python

    import omegaml as om

-The :code:`om` module is readily configured to work with your local omega|ml server, or with the cloud instance configured using the :code:`om cloud login` command.
+The :code:`om` module is readily configured to work with your local omega-ml server, or with the cloud instance configured using the :code:`om cloud login` command.